xelalexv/dregsy/README.md

 # *dregsy* - Docker Registry Sync

-## TODO
-- make sure token is used wherever possible (index lister and push/pull on all registries that are not GCR or ECR are still using user/pass)

 ## Synopsis
 *dregsy* lets you sync *Docker* images between registries, public or private.
 Several sync tasks can be defined, as one-off or periodic tasks (see *Configuration* section).
 An image is synced by using a *sync relay*.
 Currently, this can be either [*Skopeo*](https://github.com/containers/skopeo) or a local *Docker* daemon.
 When using the latter, the image is first pulled from the source, then tagged for the destination, and finally pushed there. *Skopeo* in contrast, can directly transfer an image from source to destination, which makes it the preferred choice.